 Although beaches in Croatia are not often sandy, they are no less beautiful.
 Croatians love swimming and bathing and will jump in at any given opportunity.
 Be that a shingle beach, rocky platform or kayaking to a hidden cave.
 Here’s a list of the best beaches in the Dubrovnik area:

 Dubrovnik’s most famous beach, Banje is a mix of shingle and sand with glorious views of the Old Town.
 The nearby promenade offers plenty of refreshments & nightlife.
+When talking about things to do in Dubrovnik, visiting Banje beach is a must.

 Located on the Lapad Peninsular is Copacabana beach.
 The shingle beach gently shelves in to the water attracting families, locals and beach lovers alike.